 Improperly Placed Firearms: The machine guns the humans (and a few Avatars) use looks suspiciously like a German MG3 with extra plastic parts.
 Note the outdated drum magazine at the side, and an internal Shout Out to the Aliens Smart Guns.
 All There in the Manual that it is actually an M60 variant with a heatshield/grip and drum magazine, which is around the right size that while being impractical for a human to carry, it is just about assault rifle size for a Na'vi, who are also strong enough to handle the weight and recoil without a problem.
 They're also using outdated variants on purpose - importing weapons and ammo from Earth is extremely time-and-resource consuming and would malfunction in Pandora's harsh environment.
 And, as mentioned below, Pandora's very strong magnetic field and thick atmosphere would make the railguns, coilguns, and other such things common on Earth unreliable at best and useless at worst.

-Kinetic Weapons Are Just Better: The small arms used by the humans aren't that dissimilar to ours, although other sources state that forces back on Earth have more advanced weapons, such as railguns, its just that the weapons used on Pandora are cheaper and easier to make and maintain, plus Pandora's very strong magnetic field and thick atmosphere make many weapons unreliable at best and useless at worst.
+Kinetic Weapons Are Just Better: The small arms used by the humans aren't that dissimilar to ours - in fact, in the background, the machine gun is an M60 variant, although other sources state that forces back on Earth have more advanced weapons, such as railguns, its just that the weapons used on Pandora are cheaper and easier to make and maintain, plus Pandora's very strong magnetic field and thick atmosphere make many weapons unreliable at best and useless at worst.

 Mini Mecha: The AMP suits straddle the line between Power Armor and Humongous Mecha.
 Though it also states that AMP suits are normally equipped with armored cover which is placed over the cockpit.
 However because of the electronic problems on Pandora this had to be removed in order to give the pilots a better field of vision.